Unitary anchored planar algebras: Introduction

 between the category $\APA$ of anchored planar algebras in $\cV$, and the category $\ModTens_*$ of pointed\footnote{Here, ``pointed'' means equipped with a distinguished symmetrically self-dual object that generates the module tensor category.} pivotal module tensor categories over $\cV$ whose action functor admits a right adjoint.
 We refer the reader to \S\ref{sec:ModTens} below for definitions of these notions.

 In this paper we further specialise/generalise the notion of anchored planar algebra to the context when $\cV$ is a \emph{unitary} pivotal braided tensor category, and we prove an analog of the above result.
-This is motivated by enriched subfactor theory \cite{MR3623255}, bicommutant categories \cite{MR3747830,MR3663592,2004.08271}, and higher unitary categories \cite{MR4419534,2208.14992}; see \S\ref{sec:Motivations} below.
+This is motivated by enriched subfactor theory \cite{MR3623255}, bicommutant categories \cite{MR3747830,MR3663592,MR4581741}, topological orders \cite{MR4640433}, and higher unitary categories \cite{MR4419534,2208.14992}.

 Let $\cV$ be a braided unitary tensor category equipped with a unitary dual functor (the latter is the unitary analog of a pivotal structure \cite{MR2091457,MR2767048,MR4133163}; see \S\ref{sec:UDF and SphericalStates} below for more details).
-A unitary module tensor category $\cC$ is called \emph{pivotal} if it is equipped with unitary dual functor, compatibly with the action of $\cV$.
-Our main result is the unitary analog of Theorem \cite[Thm.~A]{1607.06041}:
+A unitary module tensor category $\cC$ is called \emph{pivotal} if it is equipped with a unitary dual functor, compatibly with the action of $\cV$.
+Our main result is the unitary analog of Theorem \cite[Thm.~A]{MR4528312}:

-\begin{thmalpha} There is a equivalence of categories\footnote{ The 2-category of unitary pointed module tensor categories is equivalent to a 1-category.
+\begin{thmalpha} There is an equivalence of categories\footnote{ The 2-category of unitary pointed module tensor categories is equivalent to a 1-category.
 Moreover, the unique 2-morphism between two 1-morphisms, when it exists, is always unitary.}

 Moreover, \!\! when $\cV$ is ribbon, spherical unitary anchored planar algebras correspond under this equivalence to unitary module tensor categories whose chosen state is spherical. \end{thmalpha}